baohieun89/learn_git/README.md

-This project is just a demo how to use GIT.
+This project is just a demo how to use git